deepjavalibrary/djl/mxnet/mxnet-engine/README.md

 Choose a native library based on your platform and needs:

 ### macOS
-For macOS, you can choose between the following two libraries:
+For macOS, you can use the following library:

 - org.apache.mxnet:mxnet-native-mkl:1.6.0-b:osx-x86_64